aniusk898/remote-sensing-ecology/README.md

-# chiminigagua
+## Remote Sensing Ecology

-Image analysis work flows, focused primarily on remote sensing images.
-The name of the repository is inspired in the source of primeval light in Muisca mythology.
+This repository contains work flows, utilities and protocols for image and remote sensing data analysis applied in ecology.